GeeWee/geewee.github.io/_posts/2020-04-07-azure-blob-block-avro-storage.md

 It has [three different types of blobs](https://docs.microsoft.com/en-us/rest/api/storageservices/understanding-block-blobs--append-blobs--and-page-blobs), each with their own characteristics.
 The ones we'll be using are called _block blobs._

-A block blob is a file or blob, that consists of several different pieces, which are called blocks.
+A block blob is a blob/file, that consists of several different pieces which are called blocks.
-Each block consists of two things.
+Each block consists of some data, and it has a unique `block id` which we can specify.
-The first thing is a `block id`, which is a unique base64-encoded string, that we can use to refer to the blob later.
+We use the `block id` to refer to the block later.
-The second thing is the contents of the block, which is whatever you upload.

-A blob then consists of one or more blocks.
-By re-ordering, replacing or adding blocks to a blob, we're able to efficiently update and change files with a miminum of work.
+A blob consists of one or more blocks.
+By re-ordering, replacing or adding blocks to a blob, we're able to efficiently update and change files with a mimimum of work.

 <div class="img-div">
 <img src="{{site.url}}/assets/img/avro/azure-block-blob.jpg" />